A Very Brief Overview of Commodities Investing Today

 Commodities investing can be intimidating, but many market watchers believe now is a good time to get started.

-Many people have read little in the news about commodities investing since the 1997 collapse of Bre-X Minerals.
-But the junior mining industry has changed since then, and opportunities for investors abound.
+Many people have read little about commodities investing since the 1997 collapse of Bre-X Minerals.
+But the junior mining industry has changed, and opportunities for investors abound.

 That drought in financing lasted almost a decade.
 However, even as junior mining companies suffered and commodities prices remained low, the economies of developing countries continued to grow.
 Many of those countries — such as China, India, Brazil and Russia — have now emerged as economic powerhouses, and they are hungry for commodities like never before.

 This article continues below the resource Investing Table of Contents.

 The articles listed below provide an overview of investing in resources from Resource Investing News.

 Start Here – Investing in Resources

 - Birth to Death: The Lifecycle of a Mine

 - What is an Offtake Agreement?

 - What are Share Buybacks?